 - At the end of the list of Privacy and Security section click on Clear browsing data.

-- Tick Cached images and files, choose Time range and click on the Clear Data button.
+- Check Cached images and files, choose Time range and click on the Clear Data button.

 If you use the next most popular search engine, the Firefox browser, take these steps to clear caches: